Britain has frozen 18 billion pounds worth of Russian assets | Headlines

 Britain has so far sanctioned more than 1,200 individuals including high-profile businessmen and prominent politicians and more than 120 entities in Russia.
 SANCTIONS HURTING

+Britain was the destination for much of the Russian money that flowed into the West in the decades following the Soviet Union's collapse in 1991.
+The European Union, a 27-nation bloc with an economy five times larger, said in July it had frozen 13.8 billion euros ($13.83 billion) of Russian assets over the war in Ukraine.

-Western sanctions mean a depletion of stockpiled parts for the automotive industry, with new cars such as the latest Lada model being produced without airbags or anti-lock brakes, officials said.
-Russian aerospace companies are stripping airliners for spare parts and using semiconductors in kitchen appliances in Soviet-era tanks, the officials said, adding that a shortage of ammunition has played a role in Ukraine's recent battlefield successes.
+Western sanctions on Russia mean a depletion of stockpiled parts for the automotive industry, with new cars such as the latest Lada model being produced without airbags or anti-lock brakes, officials said.
+Russian aerospace companies are stripping airliners for spare parts and using semiconductors in kitchen appliances in Soviet-era tanks, the officials said, adding that a shortage of ammunition had contributed to Ukraine's recent battlefield successes.

 Longer-term, Russia is suffering a brain drain and a lack of access to critical technologies, with 75% of companies reducing operations and 25% leaving the country entirely, officials said.
 While Russian assets are currently only frozen, there are discussions on what options are available to seize them.
 Western officials say there is a need for large-scale financial help to rebuild Ukraine and a moral case for those responsible for the invasion to contribute to this.

 "I think what we would like to do is look at what all the options are, what's possible, and then take a decision with allies on that," one official said.
-Since Britain began imposing travel bans, asset freezes and other sanctions on Feb.
-24, the day Russian forces invaded Ukraine, the government has received 236 reports of sanction breaches.
+Since Britain began imposing travel bans and asset freezes after Russia invaded Ukraine on Feb.
+24, the government has received 236 reports of sanction breaches.

-Russian billionaire Petr Aven is challenging allegations that he evaded sanctions against him in a London court.
+In the first test of Britain's approach to enforcing sanctions, Russian billionaire Petr Aven is challenging in a London court allegations that he evaded sanctions.
 He is accused of using money parked in British accounts to fund his lifestyle.
-The case is the first to test Britain's approach to enforcing sanctions on Russian nationals since the invasion.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)